pinojs/pino-elasticsearch/README.md

   -t  | --type              the name of the type to use; default: log -c  | --consistency       the consistency of the write; default: one
 ```

+You can then use [Kibana](https://www.elastic.co/products/kibana) to
+browse and visualize your logs.

 ## Acknowledgements